0xdatawolf001/useful-crypto-dashboards/readme.md

 3. [AI Marketplace](https://arjux.com/marketplace/): See AI agents at a glance on Base
 4. [MCP Registry Registry](https://mastra.ai/mcp-registry-registry): A registry of MCP registries
 5. [Tao](https://www.tao.app/explorer): Discover and track subnets performance in Bittensor
+6. [backprop](https://backprop.finance/screener): See token values and trading stats that are on Bittensor
+7. [Tao XYZ](https://tao.xyz/): Contains more granular data on tokens traded on Bittensor

 ### RWA and Stablecoins
 1. [Vaults FYI](https://www.vaults.fyi/): This contains the overall value that the L2s contains